shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * Sunday PM – Early evening (6/7pm) – Reception
 * Monday AM – Reception normally finishes around 2am

-For the guests there is a 6 hour break between the Ceremony and Reception Guests usually go back home and change their clothes between the Gurdwara and reception.
+Guests have a 6 hour break between the Ceremony and Reception During this time guests usually go to their homes and get ready for the reception.
+Most guests wear a different outfit for the reception.

 Having a hotel in Brampton on the Sunday, will you give a base and a place to change etc.